Scriptorium is a semester-long high school elective that practices the craft of storytelling.

 • Students come having done all their work in advance, prepared for a discussion-led class with their peers.
 Generally speaking, we spend half the class time unpacking and discussing the homework from the week, often sharing some form of their writing.
 The other half typically includes new content in preparation for the next week's work at home.

 • As an elective, true "homework" in the classic sense is minimal, yet students are expected to participate fully in what's assigned to them.
 Weekly writing assignments are typically short in order to fully unpack the specific skill lesson emphasized.
 However, students will get as much out of their writing projects as they are willing to put into them!
+The end game is a fully-written short story or chapter from a longer novel.

-• A: Signing up for a class with me is a commitment.
+• Signing up for a class with me is a commitment.
 I offer a penalty-free cancellation for three weeks so students and parents can get a feel for the course.
-After this, if you decide to transfer, move, or drop the class, you must pay half of the full year’s remaining tuition.
+After this, if you decide to transfer, move, or drop the class, you must pay half of the remaining tuition.
 Without this policy, I cannot keep smaller classes profitable or beneficial.
 Thank you for understanding!

 • The unicorn — apparently chosen because of its connection with dominance and chivalry, as well as purity and innocence in Celtic mythology.

 • I’d assume so!
 Head here for my class rules FAQs, and accommodations policies.
-(A full handbook will be sent following class enrollment.)
+A full handbook will be sent before the semester begins.

-Enroll Your Student in Scriptorium!
+Enroll Your Student in Scriptorium for Spring 2026:

-Secure their spot with a non-refundable deposit:
+Secure their spot with a non-refundable $100 deposit:

-Full Tuition: $350
+Full Tuition: $400

 “We turn to stories because they show us who and what and why we are, what is essential, and what, despite the arbitrariness of falling beams, will not burn.”